MicrosoftDocs/dataexplorer-docs/data-explorer/named-expressions.md

 ## Mitigation

-If the behavior above isn't desired, it's possible to indicate that the results of the calculation be materialized in memory during the query.
-The way to do this differs depending on how the named calculation is defined:
+To mitigate these concerns, you can materialize the calculation results in memory during the query.
+Depending on the way the named calculation is defined, you'll use different materialization strategies:

 * **let statements and function arguments**: Use the [materialize()](kusto/query/materializefunction.md) function.
-* **as operator**: Use the [materialize()](kusto/query/materializefunction.md) function, and set the `hint.materialized` hint value to `true`.
+* **as operator**: Set the `hint.materialized` hint value to `true`.

 ## Example